Aboiteau

-Aboiteau farming on reclaimed marshland is a labor-intensive method in which earthen dikes are constructed to stop high tides from inundating marshland.
+Aboiteau farming on reclaimed marshland is a labour-intensive method in which earthen dikes are constructed to stop high tides from inundating marshland.

 A wooden sluice or aboiteau (plural aboiteaux) is built into the dike, with a hinged door (clapper valve) that swings open at low tide to allow fresh water to drain from the farmland, but swings shut at high tide to prevent salt water from inundating the fields.
 After several years, the rainwater drained from the marsh eliminates the soil's salinity, making it suitable for farming.